 - The Square is full of life itself where you can see vendors sell stuff from vegetables to unique crafts around the rest house.
 The rest house is built with the wood of a single tree from which Kathmandu got its name initially.

-- Kathmandu Durbar Square is a tourist hub and sights of statues, woodcraft and architecture are stunning.
+- Kathmandu Durbar Square is a tourist hub and the sights of statues, woodcraft and architecture are stunning.

 2. Bhaktapur Durbar Square

 The major highlights of the square are 55 Window Palace.
 This is the main architectural building of the square built in the 15th century.
 Golden Gate is the main entry point to the palace.
 You will explore amazing artistry on the gate.
 Lions Gate where you will see two pleasing stone statues of Hindu deities installed on both sides.
 There is a story that believes the hands of artists who made this were cut off right now.
-Another well-known temple is Nyatapola Temple, which is renowned pagoda of Nepal.
+Another well-known temple is Nyatapola Temple, which is a renowned pagoda of Nepal.
 This is the highest pagoda of Nepal ever built with architectural excellence and artistic exquisiteness.
 This temple is dedicated to Siddhi Laxmi, the tantric goddess of ultimate power and success.

 Facts about Bhaktapur Durbar Square

 - Each ancient monument offers the medieval culture, religion, tradition, and customs of Nepal.

 - Bhaktapur is home to local Newari people and has remained untouched by modernity.
 Lion Gate, Nyatapola Temple Golden Gate, Art Gallery, Statue of King Bhupatindra and fifty-five windowed Malla Palace are Bhaktapur's living significance.

 - Bhaktapur is the city of Devotees and is popular for its unique art, culture, festival, dance, and typical Newari lifestyle.